-- "View Anatomy", available for most exercises, provides a set of grayscale images that represent the target anatomy of the exercise.
-A multi-planar image viewer is displayed on the touch screen, such as for Suction 101 below.
-Click on the button labelled X to close the image and return to the exercise launch page.
-See Appendix B: Image Viewer for further details on its use. - The exercises which do not offer "View Anatomy" are Bipolar 101, Microscissors 101 and Burr Hole Selection.
+View Anatomy provides a set of grayscale images that represent the target anatomy of the exercise.
+A multi-planar image viewer is displayed on the touch screen.
+Click the X button to close the image and return to the exercise launch page.
+See Appendix B: Image Viewer for further details.

+Note: Some training exercises do not offer the View Anatomy option.